Skip to main content

 Volga webhook integration

 Volga messages can be forwarded to webhook URLs by configuring webhooks in the volga configuration.
-Each webhook configured connects a volga topic to a webhook URL.
+Each webhook configured connects a set of Volga topics to a webhook URL.
 Please see the Volga reference for a list of topics and their locations.
 Typical topics to forward would be alerts and audit logs.

-This function provides a convenient way of forwarding Control Tower topics with minimal configuration.
+This feature provides a convenient way of forwarding topics with minimal configuration.
 For more complicated scenarios, consider using the volga-webhooks application, which can be deployed to edge sites and offers more flexibility in terms of configuration.

 Configuration